CaribThemes/grav-theme-pricklypear/README.md

 <!--#### Contact Form Configuration
 For contact form configuration instructions please refer to [official documentation](http://learn.getgrav.org/advanced/contact-form).
 Make sure you installed Email and Form plugin though.-->
+## Demo Content
+You can find inside theme directory the folder `_demo` where you can find the example contents for your site.
+If the theme is one-page layout copy all files inside `_demo/pages` into your home page folder.
+For the other folders follow the same name.

 ## Support & Bugs
 * If you need a support please go to the dedicated [![Join the chat at https://gitter.im/CaribThemes/grav-theme-pricklypear](https://badges.gitter.im/CaribThemes/grav-theme-pricklypear.svg)](https://gitter.im/CaribThemes/grav-theme-pricklypear?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)